michaelmob/is373-wordpress/README.md

 sudoedit /etc/php/7.2/cli/php.ini
 ```

-Remove the semi-colons (;) for the following lines:
+Remove the semi-colons (;) for the following lines to enable the MySQL extension:
 ```ini
 ;extension=mysqli
 ;extension=pdo_mysql